 Protein is arguably the most important nutrient in your pet’s diet.
-Protein is responsible for building and repairing muscles and tissues and for providing the structure for skin, hair, nails, bones, joints, tendons, ligaments, cartilage and muscle fibers.
+Protein is responsible for building and repairing muscles and tissues and for providing the structure for skin, hair, nails, bones, joints, tendons, ligaments, cartilage, and muscle fibers.

 But it isn’t just the amount of protein that’s important – it’s the quality.
 Much has been written in the past about protein quality.
-There are many factors that can turn an otherwise high quality protein into an unhealthy food that contributes to inflammation and chronic disease.
+There are many factors that can turn an otherwise high-quality protein into an unhealthy food that contributes to inflammation and chronic disease.

 Pet owners need to be aware that the meat used in most modern commercial dog foods are usually low quality and low quantities in comparison to what is considered optimal.
-Read, ‘Comparing Types of Pet Foods’ for more information on this topic.

-Both the amount of fat and the balance of fats are very important.
+Both the amount of fat and the balance of fats is very important.
 Fats represent a broad category of nutrients, just as vitamins and minerals are broad categories.
 Dogs need to consume the proper amounts of vitamins and minerals, all in a proper balance.
 Similarly, it is very important that dogs consume a variety of fatty acids – the basic components of fat – in proper amounts and balance.
-In an Ancestral Diet the ration of omega-6s to omega-3s was between 2:1 and 6:1, within the range now considered optimum by most pet nutritionists.
+In an Ancestral Diet, the ration of omega-6s to omega-3s was between 2:1 and 6:1, within the range now considered optimum by most pet nutritionists.

 By contrast, dogs today do not normally get access to such a wide range of balance of at times, rancid fats.
 Read, ‘Comparing Types of Pet Foods’ for more information on this topic.
 Poorly balanced fats are one of the major problems almost all commercial and most homemade dog foods experience.

 The scientific evidence is overwhelming – dogs who eat the proper amounts of balanced fats, with a complete range of fatty acids, are healthier and happier.
-These dogs…

-Because of the predominance of meat in dog’s Ancestral Diet, carbohydrates provided only 6% of the calories consumed by the dog’s Ancestral diet.
+Because of the predominance of meat in the dog’s Ancestral Diet, carbohydrates provided only 6% of the calories consumed by the dog’s Ancestral diet.
 Primarily from fruit, grasses, and vegetables.
 This is substantially below what the typical modern dog consumes which can be as high as 60-80%!

 Many studies have indicated that vitamins, minerals, and antioxidants from whole foods are more nutritious than the synthesized or refined forms found in most dog foods.
-Refined nutrients (as opposed to fresh foods) have a role in preventing deficiency diseases, but are not sufficient for best health.
+Refined nutrients (as opposed to fresh foods) have a role in preventing deficiency diseases but are not sufficient for the best health.
 They lack the cancer-fighting nutrients found in vegetables and fruit.

 While the ancestral diet itself did not contain high amounts of fiber (defined as a carbohydrate), it did contain small amounts of fur and other indigestible parts of the dog’s prey, which served a similar purpose.

-Most pets that consume dry foods and drink frequently from their water bowl, aren’t getting adequate levels of water.
+Most pets that consume dry foods and drink frequently from their water bowl aren’t getting adequate levels of water.
 Furthermore, the moisture content found in the ancestral diet contains many dissolve vitamins and minerals that are not found in plain H2O.

 Hydration is very important for your pet because…

 Our pet’s digestion is a moisture intensive process, from saliva to gastric juices.
-Our pet’s body will pull these moisture from other tissues and organs if necessary, leaving less moisture temporarily available for flushing toxins and general hydration.Feeding your dog and cat their biologically appropriate diet just got easier!
+Our pet’s body will pull this moisture from other tissues and organs if necessary, leaving less moisture temporarily available for flushing toxins and general hydration.